Skip to main content

 Who are we?

-• The Data Architecture team is a central function within GDS’ Data Sharing unit within the Office for the Government’s Chief Data Officer (OCDO).
+• The Data Architecture team is a central function within the Office for the Government’s Chief Data Officer (OCDO) in the Government Digital Service (GDS).

 • Our main goal is to support the delivery of data architecture for robust and ethical data sharing initiatives in the public sector.

-• We work with DDaT professionals to produce data architecture guidance, policy and frameworks for use across government.
+• We work with Digital, Data and Technology professionals to produce data architecture guidance, policy and frameworks for use across government.

 • Our resources will align with the vision for a modern digital government, the needs of our public sector stakeholders, and the interests of the public.